Sharibb/Obsidian-Cyber/Networking/OSI-Layer/Intro to OSI Layer.md

 - Simplifies troubleshooting by isolating layer-specific issues.
 - Guides protocol development and network architecture design.

-Create a table for all the layers and add the function common protocols useds and use common cyber threats for those layers

 Here’s a structured table summarizing the **OSI Model layers**, their **functions**, **common protocols**, and associated **cyber threats**: